-- council offices current value determined as the amount that would be paid for the asset in its existing use (existing use value - EUV); - school building current value, but because of their specialist nature, are measured at depreciated replacement cost which is used as an estimate of current value; - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective; and - all other assets current value determined as the amount that would be paid for the asset in its existing use (existing use value - EUV).
+- infrastructure, community assets and assets under construction in this and predecessor Codes these assets have been consistently required to be measured at depreciated historical cost, but this practice has been subject to modification.
+The Code provides a historical summary of the modifications to historical costs and sets out how the depreciated historical cost basis of measurement has been established; - council offices current value determined as the amount that would be paid for the asset in its existing use (existing use value - EUV); - school building current value, but because of their specialist nature, are measured at depreciated replacement cost which is used as an estimate of current value; - surplus assets the current value measurement base is fair value, estimated at highest and best use from a market participant's perspective; and - all other assets current value determined as the amount that would be paid for the asset in its existing use (existing use value EUV).

-Where there is no market-based evidence of fair value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of current value.
+Where there is no market-based evidence of current value because of the specialist nature of an asset, depreciated replacement cost is used as an estimate of current value.